gjcox/AutoPoet/README.md

 e.g. It revealed that "the" has partOfSpeech "definite article", which I wasn't previously aware was an option with the API (see WordsApiNotes.txt for the parts of speech I was expecting, as well as other fun/infuriating examples of reponses).

-Please let me know if unexpected behvaiour occurs!
+Please let me know if unexpected behaviour occurs!